stealjs/stealjs/doc/steal-topics/development/circular.md

 @page StealJS.circular Circular Dependencies
-@parent StealJS.topics
+@parent StealJS.development 8

 @body

-Circular dependencies refers to the uncommon, but some times necessary, practice of having two (or more) modules that depend on each other.
+__Circular dependencies__ refers to the uncommon, but some times necessary, practice of having two (or more) modules that depend on each other.
 Steal supports circular dependencies between modules of the same format.
-This means AMD modules can be circularly dependant on other AMD modules.
+This means AMD modules can be circularly dependent on other AMD modules.
 ES modules with other ES modules, etc.

 The legacy `steal()` format does not support circular dependencies.